Reserve Bank of New Zealand: History

 gave RBNZ the role of prudential regulator and licensing authority for non-bank deposit takers.

 In December 2018, the Sixth Labour Government of New Zealand passed the Reserve Bank of New Zealand (Monetary Policy) Amendment Act 2018, which created the bank's monetary policy committee and codified "maximum sustainable employment" as an objective of monetary policy alongside price stability.

 In 2021, the Parliament passed the Reserve Bank of New Zealand Act 2021, which created a new statutory governance board that was appointed by the Governor-General of New Zealand on the advice of the Government and Reserve Bank Governor.
 The RBNZA 2021 also designated the New Zealand Treasury as the bank's external monitor, mandated that the bank publish annual performance expectations and financial risk management statements, and establish a new Foreign Reserves Coordination Framework.

 2021 also saw the Financial Market Infrastructures Act 2021 enacted, creating a regulatory regime for financial market infrastructures.

 In December 2023, the Sixth National Government of New Zealand passed the Reserve Bank of New Zealand (Economic Objective) Amendment Act 2023 eliminating the "maximum sustainable employment" objective.

+In February 2026, the Sixth National Government initiated a review of the Reserve Bank's decisions during the COVID-19 pandemic to lower the Official Cash Rate to 0.25 and inject NZ$55 million worth of digital money into the New Zealand economy.